iOS Emulation, gamepads, Cydia, Xcode, builds.io - A Tutorial for iOS emus

 Originally posted: 2015-12-09

 Emulation isn’t exactly legal.
 Emulators themselves remain legal, jailbreaking remains legal, but downloading ROMs is legally a grey area at best and piracy at worst.
 However, this isn’t about morality but an exploration of feasibility.
-With the prevalence of sites like emuparadise, emulation is as alive and kicking as it was during golden age of emulators, the late 90s and 2000s when the explosion of projects like NESticle, ZSNES, SNES9x, UltraHLE, Connectix VGS were still being actively developed.
+With the prevalence of sites like emuparadise, emulation is as alive and kicking as it was during the olden age of emulators, the late 90s and 2000s when the explosion of projects like NESticle, ZSNES, SNES9x, UltraHLE, Connectix VGS were all still being actively developed.

 Android has a huge advantage compared to iOS when it comes to emulation, as its apps can be downloaded through the Google Play store.
 Make no mistake, if emulation is very important to you, iOS is not the go-to platform as there’s plenty more work and headache that goes into getting emulators up and running.
 That isn’t to say iOS is bad at emulation, but getting emulation working on iOS is labor intensive. iOS has a bit of catch up to do on the game controller support even when compared to tvOS.
 If you’re looking for the ultimate portable retro gaming console, an Android phone with a microSD card is likely the better option.
-Hopefully this post will be useful to someone, somewhere…
+Hopefully, this post will be useful to someone, somewhere…

 Mini Glossary of Terms

 Blitter - Blitter originally is a term for a coprocessor, but in the world of emulation, refers to graphics rendering techniques.
 Game consoles like the Genesis and SNES had max resolution of 320px x 240px, paltry when compared to modern consoles supporting 1920px x 1080px (1080p), making for 27 times as many pixels.
 Computers support a range of resolutions, all many times greater than retro game consoles, and the iPad Air and Mini both sport a native resolution of 2048px x 1536px, even greater than 1080p TVs.
 Due to the resolution differences, the retro consoles appear pixelated when blown up to modern display resolutions.
 Programmers have figured out various techniques on how to upscale graphics and make them appear smoother for 2D game consoles, called Blitter libraries back in the early 2000s and have steadily improved over the years.
-3D game consoles like the Nintendo Gamecube & Wii, Sony Playstation 1 & 2 & PSP have emulators that render the polygons at modern resolutions and apply effects like Full screen Anti-Aliasing, and more detailed particles, and even some edge cases, tweaks that change draw distances and textures.
+3D game consoles like the Nintendo Gamecube & Wii, Sony PlayStation 1 & 2 & PSP have emulators that render the polygons at modern resolutions and apply effects like Full-screen Anti-Aliasing, and more detailed particles, and even some edge cases, tweaks that change draw distances and textures.
 Thus emulated consoles can attain much greater image quality than the original consoles could, especially for 3D games.

 Below is an example using OpenEmu’s blitter “filters”.